Michael Berkeley: Broadcasting

+Since 1995 Berkeley has presented BBC Radio 3's Private Passions, in which celebrities are invited to choose and discuss several pieces of music.
+In December 1997, one of his guests was a 112-year-old Viennese percussionist called Manfred Sturmer, who told anecdotes about Brahms, Clara Schumann, Richard Strauss, Arnold Schoenberg and others so realistically that some listeners did not realise that the whole thing was a hoax perpetrated by Berkeley and John Sessions.
+On 30 December 2018, King Charles, when Prince of Wales, was the guest on Private Passions, in order to mark the passing of more than one thousand editions of the programme, and to celebrate the prince's 70th birthday.
+On 26 October 2025, the programme was broadcast from Chequers, where Berkeley was joined by Prime Minister Sir Keir Starmer.

 Prizes and posts

-In 1977 he was awarded the Guinness Prize for Composition.
-In 1979, the Scottish Chamber Orchestra appointed Berkeley its associate composer.
+In 1977, Berkeley was awarded the Guinness Prize for Composition.
+In 1979, the Scottish Chamber Orchestra appointed him its associate composer.
 Berkeley was composer-in-association with the BBC National Orchestra of Wales from 2000 until 2009.
 He also acted as visiting professor in Composition at the Royal Welsh College of Music & Drama and was artistic director of the Cheltenham Music Festival from 1995 to 2004.
-In 2002 and 2003 he was international guest curator of chamber music programs at the Sydney Festival, Australia's largest arts festival.
+In 2002 and 2003, he was international guest curator of chamber music programmes at the Sydney Festival, Australia's largest arts festival.
+He has served as a trustee of the Koestler Trust, which puts music and the arts into prisons.

 Berkeley was appointed a Commander of the Order of the British Empire (CBE) in the 2012 Birthday Honours for services to music.
+He was awarded an honorary doctor of music degree by Aberdeen University in 2022.

 Berkeley is a Fellow of the Royal Northern College of Music and an honorary Doctor of Music from the University of East Anglia and a Fellow of the Royal Academy of Music.
 He is President of the Presteigne Festival of Music and is also a Vice-President of the Joyful Company of Singers.